cellule-tice/moodle-mod_cobra/README.md

  3. Unzip and copy into the '/mod/' folder.
  4. Visit 'Site administration' -> 'Notifications' to install.
  5. Put Moodle out of Maintenance Mode.
+ 6. Contact elex@unamur.be with the IP address of your server and the shortname of your Moodle instance to be allowed to access the api.